 People admire bookshelves, not hard drives, says carpenter Pete Masters.
 Books inspire conversation by their physical presence, so why would you want to hide them.
-Masters is also web and multimedia producer for Medicines Sans Frontierés.
+Masters is the medical innovation advisor for Medicines Sans Frontierés.
 He was our Inspiration Room guest speaker at London Design Festival 2010 event, “Aesthetics as a means to heal“.

 Q: What do you think will become of books?